Bezistan, Belgrade: Čavketov Pasaž

 In May 2012, a group of artists organized a photography exhibition with images of rock musicians and the antiwar activist Goran Čavajda Čavke.
 The artists proposed that the passage should be named after Čavke.
 The city accepted the proposal in January 2013, and the passage was named Čavketov Pasaž ("Čavke's Passage").

-In late 2022, the city announced renovation plans for the of the upper section of Nušićeva Street, along with the entry section of Čavketov Pasaž.
+In late 2022, the city announced renovation plans for the upper section of Nušićeva Street, along with the entry section of Čavketov Pasaž.